nicolelaine/nicolesiggins.com/content/misc/building-the-corporate-commands-research-database/index.md

 So here goes! 😊

-## How to change the the header to show the author as opposed to the site name
+## How to change the header to show the author as opposed to the site name

 Because this is meant to be a database for the Institute for Infinitely Small Things, I wanted the both the copyright and the name in the header of the site to show this name (the site author), but I wanted the actual title of the site to be The International Database of Corporate Commands (and I wanted to this to show up on the top tab).
 The Blowfish theme has all of these items listed as the site title, so I needed to adjust some of the code.